mfs409/jetlag/src/rigid_bodies/wrap_up.md

 ## Wrapping Up

-This tutorial looked into many aspects of how rigid bodies can be configured.
-In the next tutorial, we'll continue with this theme, by focusing on movement.
+This chapter looked into many aspects of how rigid bodies can be configured.
+In the next chapter, we'll continue with this theme, by focusing on the ways that rigid bodies can move.